eskaljo1/ARsah/README.md

 # ARsah
-Augmented Reality chess application made with Unity 2019.2.16f1.
+An Augmented Reality chess application made for Android using Unity 2019.2.16f1.
-AR feature is implemented using Vuforia's image recognition.
+There are two modes: singleplayer and multiplayer.
+The application uses Vuforia's image recognition to setup the chessboard.
-Has multiplayer feature which is implemented using Photon Engine 2.
+Multiplayer was implemented using Photon Engine 2.